What is a Diagnostic Fraud Examination?

 When should a Diagnostic Fraud Examination be performed?

-• When the practice owner discovers unethical or illegal financial conduct by an employee or contractor.
+• the practice owner has discovered financial misconduct by an employee or contractor.

-• When the practice owner has reasonable or probable grounds to suspect that financial misconduct has occurred.
+• the practice owner has reason to suspect that financial misconduct has occurred.

-• to remove uncertainty that the practice owner may have prior to the sale. ,
+• remove uncertainty before the practice owner lists the practice for sale. ,

-• to provide prospective buyers with written assurance that the practice’s billing and payment systems are in proper order.
+• to provide prospective buyers with assurance that the seller’s billing and payment systems are in proper order.

 How often do you diagnose embezzlement?